utpal-barman/u-credit-card-flutter/README.md

 ```
 <img width="432" alt="u_credit_card_nfc_basic" src="https://user-images.githubusercontent.com/16848599/232335806-159f4873-7fcb-46e0-b559-bc5a59ab61bf.png">

-This will create a credit card user interface with the cardholder's name, card number, validity dates, and blue gradient colors.
-The card by default will have the NFC icon.
-If you don't want you can pass  `doesSupportNfc: false`
+Get ready to create a sleek and stylish credit card interface with just a few lines of code!
+With this package, you can easily customize the cardholder's name, card number, validity dates, and gradient colors to make it uniquely yours.

+By default, the card will have a chic blue gradient and an NFC icon.
+But don't worry, if you don't want the NFC icon, simply pass `doesSupportNfc: false`.

-If you want to place the NFC icon on the opposite side of the chip please enable it by passing `placeNfcIconAtTheEnd: true`, in that case `doesSupportNfc: true` must be passed.
+Want to switch things up and place the NFC icon on the opposite side of the chip?
+No problem!
+Just enable it by passing `placeNfcIconAtTheEnd: true`, but remember to also pass `doesSupportNfc: true`.

+Let's make your app look as sleek as that shiny new credit card!

 ``` dart
 CreditCardUi(